widoz/template-loader/readme.md

 ## Data Type

-The data type used to inject values into the template is a class named `TemplateLoader\DataInterface`.
+The data type used to inject values into the template is a class named `TemplateLoader\ModelInterface`.
-`DataInterface` doesn't declare any method.
+`ModelInterface` doesn't declare any method.
 It's just a way to ensure the correct type of data is passed into the template loader.

 This way we can extends the interface to create our own contracts based on the specific view.